 Sjk=lneijenki=1→n

 We chose the genes with the lowest CVS for highest number of pairs to calculate Pearson correlation and test the hypotheses with Kruskal-Wallis H-test to verify whether the genes expression in different conditions have same distribution.
-Both Pearson correlation and Kruskal-Wallis are calculate with SciPy ({SciPy} 1.0: Fundamental Algorithms for Scientific Computing in Python).
+Both Pearson correlation and Kruskal-Wallis are calculated with SciPy ({SciPy} 1.0: Fundamental Algorithms for Scientific Computing in Python).

 Microarray validation: We use the Eq-1 to calculate the CV of all genes in each microarray study, and the Eq-2 to calculate the mean of expression.
 We used UMAP (UMAP: Uniform Manifold Approximation and Projection) to reduce the dimensionality of the housekeeping genes expression matrix to visualize the samples in two dimensions.
 We calculate the k-means for 2 clusters with scikit-learning.
 For each cluster we calculate the Shannon entropy with SciPy.